AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 ## Who can benefit from a Real Use Monitoring service? {#who-can-benefit-from-rum-service}

-AEM has developed Real Use Monitoring with an intention to help all customers and Adobe understand how end-users interact with AEM sites.
-Real Use Monitoring would allow customers to help diagnose performance issues, and measure the effectiveness of experiments.
+AEM has developed Real Use Monitoring helps customers and Adobe to understand how end-users interact with AEM sites.
+Real Use Monitoring diagnoses performance issues, and measure the effectiveness of experiments.
 Real Use Monitoring preserves the privacy of visitors through sampling - only a small portion of all page views is monitored - and no personally identifiable information (PII) is collected.

 ## Real Use Monitoring service and privacy {#rum-service-and-privacy}

-The Real Use Monitoring service in AEM is designed to preserve visitor privacy and minimize data collection.
+The Real Use Monitoring service in AEM preserves visitor privacy and minimize data collection.
 As a visitor, it means that the site you are visiting or made available to Adobe, does not collect any personal information.

 As a site operator, no additional opt-in is required to enable monitoring through this feature.
 There is no additional pop-up or consent form for the end users to accept for enabling RUM.